 The Gradient Editor

-Linear gradients are usually the most common, where two colors appear at opposite points of an object and will blend into each other.
+Linear gradients are the most commonly used gradients.
+In this case, two colors appear at opposite ends of the color spectrum and blend into each other.

 Linear & Radial Gradients

-Tap on to set the color via the Color Picker.
-Updating one of these color circle will immediately update the gradient live.
+You can tap on a Color Slider to set its color via the Color Picker.
+Updating the color of a Color Slider will immediately update the gradient live in your selected shape.

 Add a new Color to your Gradient